PedroTeixeira2308/react-robo-friends/README.md

 # 🤖 React RoboFriends

-A small React application built with **Vite** and **Class Components** to strengthen core React concepts — component structure, props, and one-way data flow.
+A small React application built with **Vite** and **Functional Components** to strengthen core React concepts — component structure, props, and one-way data flow.
 This project focuses on writing clean, modular, and reusable code while understanding how React works under the hood.